Hydraulic fracturing site eviction

 With the roadside protest site now well established, some four months after our initial eviction, we were requested by the council to remove the protestors, dismantle the encampment and restore the verge to its original state.

-Again, working with the police they initially asked the protestors to leave and when they refused we took over and began removing and clearing the site.
+Again, working with the police, they initially asked the protestors to leave and when they refused we took over and began removing and clearing the site.

 The police gave them some time to protest and followed that with their five-stage warning process, which they go through before they make any arrests if the protesters haven’t moved on as per the warnings.
 But they refused to leave.

-This had now become the council’s problem rather than the client's and four months after the initial eviction, the council asked us to come back to remove the protesters from the verge.
+This had now become the council’s problem rather than the client's and, four months after the initial eviction, the council asked us to come back to remove the protesters from the verge.

 Job completed